Victory for Olympic athletes in Germany to promote sponsors

 “It is now allowed to use terms like ‘medal, gold, silver, bronze, winter or summer games,'” the cartel office said.

-The IOC’s position is that it protects the exclusivity and value of the sponsor deals which help fund the games, athlete training and sports bodies worldwide.
+The IOC’s position is that Rule 40 protects the exclusivity and value of the sponsor deals which help fund the games, athlete training and sports bodies worldwide.

+“It ensures that the whole world can come together at the games,” the Olympic body said in a statement.

 As part of the judgment, the IOC and German Olympic committee agreed to concessions that “considerably enhance advertising opportunities for German athletes and their sponsors.”